AndreKest/deepVision-project/README.md

 # deepVision-project
-Computer Vision project to detect objects with YolovX and Yolov8
+Computer Vision project to detect objects with YOLOX and YOLOv8

 Was build for a project at my university.